eleazarbr/laraveldaily-minicrm/README.md

 - Created the resources controllers `CompaniesController` and `EmployeesController` and their respective models.
 - Created the migrations for both models with their relationships.
 - Developed an outline of CRUD code, to later test it from the frontend.
+- Started with the company module, created some views and form validations.

+## License

+This project is open-sourced software licensed under the MIT license.